 A school nurse is available at the main program site (Holmes Elementary School) during weeks 1, 4 and 5 only.

-Students are expected to be safe, respectful and responsible to be successful in Bright Lights classes.
+Students are expected to be safe, respectful and responsible to be successful in Bright Lights camps.
 Parents may be contacted if a student is unable to follow these expectations.
 Teachers and staff may redirect or remove the student from an activity.
 If the student continues to be disruptive or inappropriate, demonstrates physical aggression or presents a flight risk, the student will be dismissed from the program for the remainder of the summer without a refund.

 Bright Lights makes every effort to accommodate student needs.
 If your child has medical, learning, physical, social behavior, or other special needs (such as specialized equipment, additional adult support/supervision at school, learning/social/medical/behavioral accommodations, etc.), please contact the Bright Lights office at least two weeks before the end of the school year to allow for best planning and placement of your child.